ASA1976/RAP-BTL/readme.md

 ## Usage

-In order to use the Basic Template Library, add the directory containing the header files to the include directory for your compilation unit.
-See the "-I" parameter with the GNU and Clang compilers, add an include directory for the project using Visual Studio or add existing code to your project with the Sloeber Eclipse IDE plugin.
+In order to use the Basic Template Library, add the directory containing the header files as an include directory for your compilation unit.
+See the "-I" parameter with the GNU and Clang compilers.
+Add an include directory in the project settings using Visual Studio.
+Import existing code into your project with the Sloeber Eclipse IDE plugin.
+The copy of the rap-btl **directory** in this project structure is the key path to supply to the compiler or integrated development environment.

 ## The Paradigm